Yulita Zavada

 Business Card Design

-We started our project together by focusing on the brand design foundations, as this was going to inform all of the other assets we build together, and beyond.
+We started our work together by focusing on the brand design foundations, as this was going to inform everything else we build together.

-Off the bat, we agreed that doing something trendy or overly “startup” was not the vibe.
-The goal was to emit quiet confidence with modern structure, poetic details, and just enough gothic edge to feel aligned with her as a person.
-We pulled together a brand direction that could live on a website, in a deck, on a business card, and still feel consistent, without creating an overwhelming, precious brand system that she’d feel stuck inside.
+Off the bat, I felt that doing something trendy or overly startup-y was not the vibe.
+The goal was to exude quiet confidence with editorial structure, poetic details, and witchy, gothic accents.
+From there, a brand direction was developed that could live on a website, in a deck, on a business card, etc, and still feel consistent without creating an overwhelming, overly precious brand system that Yulita would feel stuck inside.

-From there, we built out a font system and color palette designed to feel polished and expressive.
-This meant choosing typography that could carry her voice (elegant, editorial, experimental, legible), and a color palette that felt present.
-More like an environment than a set of “branding colors.”
+From there, we built out a font system and color palette.
+This meant choosing typography that could carry Yulita’s voice and resonate with her customers (elegant, experimental, legible), and a color palette that felt just as present.
+I thought of it more as an environment than a set of typical brand colors.
 Every element was selected to support clarity, contrast, and easeful real-life use.

-After combing through Yuilta’s Pinterest inspo board, I designed the vector art flower that then became the official emblem for the brand.
+After combing through Yuilta’s Pinterest inspo board, I couldn’t help myself, and I developed the flower vector art that then became the official emblem for the brand.

-Then we moved into the website build.
+Once we felt confident about the brand design, we moved into the website build.
 The biggest priority was creating something Yulita can update on her own, without breaking layouts, losing styling, or needing a designer for every little tweak.
 The structure is intentionally clean and modular, so she can swap images, update copy, add new offerings, and evolve as her business evolves.
+But also enchantingly customized, with esoteric surprises on every page.

-To tie everything together, and bring our work into the physical realm, we designed business cards that match the new visual system.
-The goal was for the business card to feel like a tiny physical extension of all of the work we had done to develop the identity for Yulita’s business.
-We kept them, simple, confident, and memorable.
+To bring everything we built together into the physical realm, it was time to design business cards she can confidently hand out at every soiree.
+The goal was for the business card to feel like a tiny physical extension of Yulita’s vibe and quality of services.
+We kept them minimal, confident, and memorable.
 Final files were delivered as print-ready with clear specs, and with guidance on how to communicate with the printer of her choice.